-According to the inheritance tax act 1984, you don’t have to pay any inheritance tax if the total market value of the property is less than £325,000.
-An heir can be a subject to capital gains tax.
-It is extremely important to get the detailed and correct probate valuation reports.
-The report has to reflect the market value of the property at the date your relative died.
-Use the valuation for probate services provided by a local house clearance company to get the accurate valuation of your loved one’s estate.
+According to the Inheritance Tax Act 1984, you don’t have to pay any inheritance tax if the total market value of the property is less than £325,000.
+An heir can be subject to capital gains tax.
+It is extremely important to get detailed and correct probate valuation reports.
+The report has to reflect the market value of the property on the date your relative died.
+Use the valuation for probate services provided by a local house clearance company to get an accurate valuation of your loved one’s estate.

 What does the process of valuation for probate look like?

-If you need to estimate the value of the house in Addington for the probate process, you should hire an experienced and qualified valuer.
+If you need to estimate the value of the house in Addington or in other areas like Westminister for the probate process, you should hire an experienced and qualified valuer.
 During the valuation, you will deal with the chartered surveyors.
 The expert will visit your property and provide you with a fully detailed probate valuation report.
-The prices on the standard valuation for probate services in Addington start with £300 +VAT.
+The prices on the standard valuation for probate services in Addington start at £325+VAT.